parthenon-hpc-lab/parthenon/docs/sparse_boundary_communication.md

               return ...allocated object of type T that has the desired size...; }, do_sparse_allocation);
 ```
-The lambda passed to the constructor is stored as a field in the class and is called when the internal storage buffer needs to be allocated (see `BuildSparseBoundaryBuffers` in `sparse_bvals_cc_in_one.cpp` for an example usage).
+The lambda passed to the constructor is stored as a field in the class and is called when the internal storage buffer needs to be allocated (see `BuildBoundaryBuffers` in `sparse_bvals_cc_in_one.cpp` for an example usage).
 Aside from during construction, there should be no difference in useage between a same rank to same rank `CommBuffer` and a separate rank `CommBuffer`.

 *Note that setting `do_sparse_allocation = true` minimizes the memory allocated for sparse variables but may result in slower MPI communication since `MPI_Irecv` can't be posted until the incoming message size is known.
 In simple tests, it appears that this does not give a significant slow down, so all `Metadata::Sparse` variables use sparse allocation.
 If in the future there is a need to turn this on and off on a per variable there is a flag, `Metadata::SparseCommunication`, that can be set for variables to make them use this memory minimizing communication pattern.
-This would also be required a change in `BuildSparseBoundaryBuffers` switching how the flag for using sparse buffers is set.*
+This would also be required a change in `BuildBoundaryBuffers` switching how the flag for using sparse buffers is set.*

 ### `class ObjectPool<T>`